0

 Lacking vitamin A can turn what should be an impenetrable fortress into something more akin to a house with its doors wide open.
 The result?
 An increased vulnerability to respiratory infections like pneumonia and chronic conditions such as asthma.

-Studies have highlighted how vital vitamin A is for maintaining mucosal surfaces – these are your airways' first line of defense against pathogens.
+Studies have highlighted how vital vitamin A is for maintaining mucosal surfaces, which are your airways' first line of defense against pathogens.

 Top Sources of Vitamin A for Immune Support